Linrena/Cloud-Bank/README.md

 By using different GitLab components (NGINX, Ruby on Rails, Redis, PostgreSQL, and more), you can deploy it to LinuxONE.
 Please follow the instructions [here](https://github.com/IBM/Kubernetes-container-service-GitLab-sample/blob/master/docs/deploy-with-docker-on-linuxone.md
 ) to get it up and running

-## Scenario Three: Use container orechestrator on LinuxONE to run your cloud-naive workloads
+## Scenario Three: Use container orechestrator on LinuxONE to run your cloud-native workloads

 ### 1. Install and run Kubernetes